matthewmatsumoto/MatthewMatsumoto.github.io/essays/Questions.md

 ## Now what does a bad question look like?

-From user بو جدوع on StackOverflow:
+User بو جدوع on StackOverflow asked how to use the if else statement on python.

 [Bad Example](https://stackoverflow.com/questions/79761410/how-can-i-manage-the-if-in-python)